pacti-org/pacti/doc/source/api.rst

 Specification formalisms
 ------------------------
-As discussed above, the abstract classes Term and TermList need to be extended by a formalism in which specifications can be written.
+As discussed above, the abstract classes Term and TermSet need to be extended by a formalism in which specifications can be written.
 In this section, we discuss available formalisms.